FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 1) Often the pilots would end up disoriented after a dog fight or ground attack mission and due to many issues

-could make them do this or simply a feeling that the job was done so RTB.
-As described by Battle of Britain veterans
+factors could make them do this or simply a feeling that the job was done so RTB.
+As described by Battle of

-levels, Morale Levels, other times the formation keeping is maintained and they all go home in their formation -
+Damage levels, Morale Levels, other times the formation keeping is maintained and they all go home in their

 I see AI Sometimes Colliding with each other? :